imganeshnayak/paradox/QUICK_REFERENCE.md

-# Quick Reference Guide - RealMeta Project
+# Quick Reference Guide - ArtVerse Project

-## 🎯 What is RealMeta?
+## 🎯 What is ArtVerse?

 A museum companion app where visitors:
 1. Scan QR codes to discover artworks